 § 1236.
-Commission Decision. [replaced by new investigations and complaint process]
+Commission Decision. [replaced by new 1233.4]

 (a) Upon consideration of a proposed decision from a committee or hearing officer, the commission shall, to the extent reasonably possible, prepare a decision within 21 days of the filing of the proposed decision that: